thenerdyouknow/APrioriAlgorithm/README.md

 ASSOCIATION RULE MINING APRIORI ALGORITHM IN PYTHON3

-Implements ARM in Python3 using minimal outside libraries.
+Implements ARM in Python3 using minimal dependencies.

-Dummy datagenerator included which generates a text file with each line being a transaction and each number being an item.
+Dummy data generator included which generates a text file with each line being a transaction and each number being an item.

 To run :